Nikhilrohilla/CEI_Internship2026/README.md

 ## 📌 Note

-This repository will be updated regularly as new assignments and projects are completed during the CEI 2026 program.
+This repository documents my progress through the first eight weeks of the CEI 2026 program and will continue to be updated as the internship progresses.

 ---